DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Lately, artists' and designer's books have grown from a niche phenomenon to a major genre within arts and design publishing.
 It could be argued that the book as an art or design object in its own right has become more prominent now that the function of the book as a generic carrier of information (such as in a telephone directory, a dictionary or a run-of-the-mill novel or non-fiction paperback) is increasingly taken over by the World Wide Web and by ereaders.

-The history of artists' books - or 'bookworks',[^bookworks] as the Mexican-Dutch writer and visual artist Ulises Carrión called them  - is often traced to the beginnings of concrete poetry, Fluxus and conceptual art, and the artists' books (and book-like objects) made among others by Dieter Roth and Ed Ruscha.
-But one could just as well include the Bauhaus book series ('Bauhausbücher') of the 1920s, earlier Dadaist and Futurist pamphlets and self-published books, the books made in the 19th century Arts and Crafts movement and even 16th century illustrated books like Sebastian Brant's and Albrecht Dürer's 'Ship of Fools' that were crafted in workshop collaborations between writers, visual artists and printmakers.

-The common denominator of these books is that they defy easy categorization and genre characteristics, making it difficult to give standard recommendations for their design as electronic books.

 #### Transfer from paper to electronic?

 The more medium-specific an artist's book is, the less sense it makes to translate it 1:1 into an electronic book.
-Dieter Roth's sculptural book objects, for example, would change from book art works to mere depictions of book art works when reproduced electronically.
+Dieter Roth's sculptural book objects <!--Pia: insert footnote-->, for example, would change from book art works to mere depictions of book art works when reproduced electronically.

 On the other hand, many contemporary artists, designers and media activists experimented with electronic publishing as a 'poor' (i.e. simple low tech) medium of social sharing rather than a 'rich' visual and tactile medium: